Metalenz/InfiltrateRRule.jl/README.md

 Using three layers, we are able to write the infiltrating `rrule` for `_f` without providing an `rrule` for `f`.
 This means that when we remove the macro, `f(x,y)` is defined as usual with an automatically derived `rrule`.
 If we only used two layers and wrote a custom `rrule` for `f` instead, that `rrule` would survive past the removal of the macro and require a restart of the Julia instance to remove\*.

-\* There may be a workaround for this, I haven't looked into it too much yet.
+\* A better workaround for this would be great

 ## Remaining Work

 1. Automatically generated internal function name for the second copy instead of using `_NAME_OF_ORIGINAL_FUNCTION`, since that name may be taken
-2. Conditional execution of `Infiltrator` since it relies on the user having `Infiltrator` in whatever namespace the macro is used. `Requires.jl` might be useful here
+2. Conditional execution of `Infiltrator` since it relies on the user having `Infiltrator` in whatever namespace the macro is used. `Requires.jl` might be useful here for conditionally exporting the macro
 3. Local variables within `f` aren't accessible because they live within `f`, not the `rrule`.
-They should be reproducible by manually re-running the calculations in the primal, but that's a fair amount of redundant computation.
+They should be reproducible by manually re-running the calculations in the primal, but that's a fair amount of redundant computation and not safe in general if there are in-place operations.
 4. ~~We can probably just make `f` wrap a call to `_f`, which reduces redundant code~~ Done, see pt.
 6 below
-5. Better handling of dependencies in general; `Infiltrator.jl` and `ChainRulesCore.jl` are both required to be active in the namespace you want to `@infiltrate`.
+5. Better handling of dependencies in general; `Infiltrator.jl` and `ChainRulesCore.jl` are both required to be active in the namespace where you want to `@infiltrate`.
 6. ~~Better `Revise.jl` compatability.
 If you remove the macro, the `rrule` still remains, so you need to restart the REPL.
 Ideally we'd like to avoid this.~~ Done by hacking in another layer of wrappers, still not the best solution
 7. A better name!